SURYAS1306/sample_code/docs/design/grpc-runtime-architecture.md

 ### Overview

 This document explains gRPC’s runtime architecture and how it integrates with serialization frameworks, using **Protobuf** and **FlatBuffers** as concrete reference points.
-The goal is to inform the design of a Fory-based gRPC integration for Apache Fory, particularly in:
+The goal is to inform the design of a Fory-based gRPC integration for Apache Fory. gRPC itself does not mandate a specific serialization format; it only requires a mechanism to convert request and response objects into byte streams for transport over HTTP/2.

+This analysis focuses particularly on:

 - Java (similar to how Protobuf and FlatBuffers integrate today)
 - Python (`grpcio` with custom serializers)